 |Cat. #||Term||Course #||Title|

 Much of my scholarly work can be traced back to the year I spent working for the United Farm Workers union back in 1976-77.
 I credit that experience with sparking my interest in the Spanish language, in migrant workers and immigration, in labor history, in social movements and labor organizing, in multinationals and their workers, in how global economic forces affect individuals, and how people collectively organize for social change.

-My new book, Linked Labor Histories, looks at globalization as a long historical process with labor history at its center.
+My recent work has been in three main areas: the Cuban revolution, northern Colombia's coal industry, and immigration and undocumentedness in the United States.
+Thematically, I incorporate the issues of economic development, migration, labor, environment, and global inequality.
+My book Linked Labor Histories looks at globalization as a long historical process with labor history at its center.
 It examines how employers have used regional inequalities to gain access to cheaper workers through immigration, plant relocation, and by using the threat of these two tactics to discipline their workers.
 I focus on several interrelated case studies in New England and Colombia, including the textile industry, the banana industry, and the coal industry, to argue that local labor histories are best understood in a global context.
-I recently published a brief, analytical college-level text on the Cuban Revolution.
-My current research projects include a global history of coal intertwined with a microhistory of northern Colombia, a history of international solidarity in the Americas, and a book tentatively titled "Undocumented."
+I recently published a brief, analytical college-level text on the Cuban Revolution, and two books on immigration: They Take Our Jobs!
+And Twenty Other Myths about Immigration, and Undocumented: How Immigration Became Illegal.
+My current research projects include a global history of coal intertwined with a microhistory of northern Colombia, and a history of international solidarity in the Americas.

-Professor of History and Coordinator of Latin American, Latino and Caribbean Studies, Salem State College
+Professor of History and Coordinator of Latin American, Latino and Caribbean Studies, Salem State University

 A History of the Cuban Revolution.
 Wiley-Blackwell, 2010.

 Linked Labor Histories: New England, Colombia, and the Making of a Global Working Class.
 Duke University Press, 2008.